umangkedia/node-service-discovery/README.md

  * Register a Service
  *
  * process.env.environment is whatever is the environment you are using
- * Additionally, you can also bind the health-checks with the service instance */ var serviceInstance = ServiceInstanceBuilder .builder()
+ * Additionally, you can also bind the health-checks with the service instance (healthcheck is optional) */ var serviceInstance = ServiceInstanceBuilder .builder()